jyopari/jyopari.github.io/GaussianProcess.md

 ## Introduction

 I ran across Gaussian Processes and was very intrigued by the whole concept.
-Until now I have only been familiar with more well-known regression techniques like multinomial and neural networks.
-But GPs look at the same problem from a quite different and unique angle.
+GPs look at regressions from a quite different and unique angle.
 Using GPs for regression allows you to understand how confident a certain prediction is.
 Furthermore, GPs are non-parametric and you can see a great [respone](https://www.quora.com/What-is-the-difference-between-a-parametric-model-and-a-non-parametric-model) by Shankar Sankararaman to what are the differences between a parametric and non-parametric model.
 In short, a non-parametric model bases its predictions on all the training data it has, whereas a parametric model learns a set of parameters that best models the data, and uses those parameters to make new predictions.
+Furthermore, GPs are useful when we know the nature of the function, making it even easier to model.

 ### What is a GP?
 GP defines a gaussian distribution that models the whole function.
 So say you have a function f(x) where x ranges from 0 to 100.
 And we slice our domain into discrete values, so x can only be an integer.
 The Gaussian distribution has a dimension for every possible x value.
 So, in this case, the Gaussian distribution would have 100 dimensions and for each dimension, its axis represents the values that the function can take.
 For example, if we were to marginalize the whole distribution such that we are looking at a 1D distribution of P(f(x) | x = 44), we would see a distribution of the values of f(x) on the slice of the graph where x = 44.